I received my Laurea in Mathematics from the University of Milano in 1991, and my Ph.D. in Computer Science from the University of Milano in 1996.

 Very large data sets requires efficient compressed data structures.
 An exciting recent development in this direction is that of succinct data structures, which implement standard data structures using the minimum possible space without slowing down more than by a constant factor.
 I proposed very efficient implementations of several basic building blocks used in succinct data structures by means of broadword programming.
 The building blocks are used throughout the code of the Sux and Sux4J projects, which aim at providing off-the-shelf useful basic succinct data structures such as the Elias–Fano representation of monotone sequences, Genuzio–Ottaviano–Vigna functions, the implementation of a minimal perfect hash function using, to the best of our knowledge, the least amount of space, and Fenwick trees optimized for dynamic rank and selection.

 In the same spirit, we devised and implemented (almost) optimal monotone minimal perfect hash functions and other low-memory, high-speed data structures for very large sets of strings.

 Indexing of large document collections

 MG4J is a framework for building indices of large document collection based on the classical inverted-index approach.
 The kind of index constructed is very configurable (e.g., you can choose your preferred coding method), and moreover some new research has gone into providing efficient skips and minimal-interval semantics.
-Its direct counterpart is Archive4J, which makes it possible to access quickly and in a highly compressed form summaries of information about documents in a collection.

 High-performance parallel web crawling

-I collaborate with Paolo Boldi, Bruno Codenotti and Massimo Santini to the development of UbiCrawler, a scalable, fault-tolerant and fully distributed web crawler.
+I collaborated with Paolo Boldi, Bruno Codenotti and Massimo Santini to the development of UbiCrawler, a scalable, fault-tolerant and fully distributed web crawler.
 The first report on the design of UbiCrawler won the Best Poster Award at the Tenth World Wide Web Conference.
 You can also read a more in-depth report.

 Computability on the reals